 Here’s something interesting I’d like to share with you.
-Over the past decade, I have observed that most, if not all of my motor vehicle accident clients had no idea who (or more accurately, whose insurance company) was financially responsible for the medical treatment of the injuries they sustained.
+Over the past decade, I have observed that most, if not all of my New Jersey car accident clients had no idea who (or more accurately, whose insurance company) was financially responsible for the medical treatment of the injuries they sustained.
 There is a common misconception that it is the automobile insurance carrier of the “at fault” driver that is responsible for paying the medical bills.
 While that is the case in many states, New Jersey operates under a “no fault” system, meaning that who is to blame for causing the accident is irrelevant when determining which insurance company must pay for one’s medical treatment.

 What if, in the passenger example, you did not have automobile insurance?
 Well, the law in New Jersey requires that the injured person next turn to any “insured resident relative” who must provide the PIP benefits to you.
 If neither you nor a “resident relative” insure a motor vehicle, then you would look to the “host” vehicle’s insurance policy (the owner of the vehicle you were in at the time of your injury) for PIP benefits.

-I have spent more than a decade battling auto insurance companies on behalf of those injured in car accidents.
-I also represent pain management physicians, neurologists, chiropractors, physiatrist’s, ambulatory surgery centers and diagnostic testing facilities against New Jersey auto insurance carriers in seeking reimbursement for medical bills that were improperly denied or deficiently reimbursed.
+As a NJ accident lawyer I’ve have spent more than a decade battling auto insurance companies on behalf of those injured in car accidents.
+I also represent pain management physicians, neurologists, chiropractors, psychiatrist’s, ambulatory surgery centers and diagnostic testing facilities against New Jersey auto insurance carriers in seeking reimbursement for medical bills that were improperly denied or deficiently reimbursed.
 When seriously injured in an auto accident it is critical that you retain an attorney with knowledge and direct experience in taking on the auto insurance companies who will likely prematurely cut off your medical treatment regardless of how you feel.